PiSugar/PiSugar/README.md

 After trying a number of power supply solutions, we found that none of them is elegent enough.
 So we decide make it by ourselves.

-We call it PiSugar PowerPack — a power module specially designed for raspberry pi zero/pi zero w.
+We call it PiSugar PowerPack — a power module specially designed for raspberry pi.

 ![PiSugar Demo](https://raw.githubusercontent.com/JdaieLin/PiSugar/master/demo.gif)